 “Invest in THIS mutual fund and you'll retire rich!”

-“Want to succeed?
-Then work hard for that promotion, move up the ladder and make more money!”
+“Get that degree!
+Work for that promotion!
+Move up the ladder and you'll make more money!”

-Now, I'm not saying any of these statements are particularly wrong, I just don't think they tell the whole story.
+Now, I'm not saying any of these statements are particularly wrong, I just don't think they're telling the whole story.

 What “Diversification” Really Means

-To have a well diversified investment strategy – we're not talking about investing in several different kinds of mutual funds (or fill-in-the-blank)… we're talking about investing in several different kinds of assets.
+I'll give you a hint – it's not about investing in several different kinds of mutual funds (or fill-in-the-blank).
+It's about investing in several different kinds of assets.

-The second step is to develop your expertise in another area.
-This time, you have the luxury of choosing something that you love (in case you missed the mark with your day job).
-In my case, I chose land investing.
-I loved it because it was simple, easy-to-understand, involved very little risk, had virtually no competition and came with massive money-making potential.
+In my case, I found land investing and I loved it because it was simple, easy-to-understand, involved very little risk, had virtually no competition and came with massive money-making potential.

 This video explains how my story progressed…

-What I love about this model is that I don't have to depend on any ONE source of income to keep living a life I enjoy.
+What I love about this model of diversification is that I don't have to depend on any ONE source of income to keep living a life I enjoy.

-Like any normal human being, I think it's really fun to make money – but there are few things I despise more than a source of income I can't live without.
-It's definitely NOT fun when you realize you're just one paycheck away from financial disaster.
+Like any normal human being, I think it's really fun to make money – but there are few things I despise more than one source of income I can't live without.
+It's pretty scary when you realize you're just one pay check away from financial disaster.
 Even if you do have a great job, and even if you make a lot of money from it… what if you were suddenly forced to leave that career forever?
-It can happen to anyone, and most of us rarely see it coming.
+It can happen to anyone, and most of us never see it coming.